Last update : 19/01/2021

 7.3 Objectives of data collection

-In order to provide the services offered by Dial-Once, it is necessary to process data collected on a user's device (for example IP address, type of device, etc.) and / or supplied by the user (e-mail address -mail, name, first name ...).
+In order to provide the services offered by Dial-Once, it is necessary to process data collected on a user's device (for example IP address, telephone number required to receive an SMS, type of device, etc.) and / or supplied by the user (e-mail address -mail, name, first name ...).

 When the applicable legal provisions allow it, Dial-Once reserves the right to use the information collected for the purpose of user support and statistics (in the case of use for statistical purposes, the data will be anonymized as soon as it is possible).

 The processings in use within Dial-Once technologies have the following purposes :

 Allowing the use of its services, in particular the creation of interfaces and scenarios, reporting, etc.

 Offering optimized ergonomic and interesting content to visitors and users of its websites and services.

 Gaining a better understanding of the visitors and users of its websites, the reasons for which they navigate there, the most visited pages or content, typical navigation routes, etc.

 As a subcontractor, DialOnce neither decides nor controls the purposes for which its Customers use its services and technologies.
 However, given the nature of said services and technologies, these purposes will often include the following: